Ben McAdoo, Giants graded Davis Webb higher than third round

 -- The Giants took defensive end Avery Moss with that fifth-round pick.
 Moss had an incident at Nebraska on his resume where he pleaded guilty to an indecent exposure charge and was banned from the campus.
 He resurfaced at Youngstown State with ex-Cornhuskers coach Bo Pelini.

-Pelini was instrumental in erasing any concerns with Moss.
+Pelini was instrumental in erasing any concerns about Moss.

 “Without a doubt,” vice president of player evaluation Marc Ross said.
 “One of our scouts, Steve Devine, has a very close relationship with [Pelini].
 You have to rely on your scouts and trust the people that they talk to and trust throughout the process.”